Skip to content

 2. What we do not collect

-- We do not use your email content to train AI models.
-Email text sent to Anthropic for ranking is processed under the zero-data-retention terms of the Anthropic API.
-Anthropic does not train on your data.
+• We do not use your email content to train AI models.
+Email text sent to Anthropic for ranking is processed under Anthropic's commercial API terms, which prohibit Anthropic from training its models on your content.

 3. Why we need each Gmail scope

-We minimise scope: we do not request gmail.modify, gmail.labels, or full mail.google.com, even though those would unlock additional features, because gmail.readonly plus gmail.sendis enough to deliver Voix's value.
+We minimise scope: we do not request gmail.modify, gmail.labels, or full mail.google.com, even though those would unlock additional features, because gmail.readonly plus gmail.send is enough to deliver Voix's value.
+Each scope above is requested incrementally, so the permissions you hold are only the ones you have actually used.

 4. Where your data lives